 Over the past couple of months, during normal conditions, PSA was already seeing a spike in cyber insurance claims from cybercrime.
-In the current environment we anticipate that this will not only continue, but get worse.
+In the current environment, we anticipate that this will not only continue but get worse.
 We are already seeing this trend grow with new phishing scams designed to take advantage of people during these stressful times.

 Second, and perhaps more relevant than ever is the issue of cyber triggered business interruption.
 As more organizations shift to working remotely the technology infrastructure is now critical to business operations.
 If a cyber event or a mistake takes out essential communication systems or applications, businesses won’t be able to operate.
 This should not be a new issue or concern for most businesses, but when we are solely reliant on technology with no plan C, an extended interruption could result in a significant loss of income during the time of disruption.

-The other related issues to consider is contingent business interruption related to outsourced IT service providers and cloud service providers.
+The other related issues to consider are contingent business interruption related to outsourced IT service providers and cloud service providers.
 If a major provider of cloud services that businesses rely upon is either hit by a cyber-attack or an extended disruption it will have ripple effects across all businesses leveraging those platforms.

 Credential theft is the next issue on this list that is not new but will undoubtedly become more significant in the coming weeks and months.
 As more employees work remotely on potentially insecure devices and home networks criminals will be able to more easily steal credentials and access business systems and resources.
 Unfortunately, during times such as these organizations are sometimes forced into putting operations and stability ahead of security.

 Under normal circumstances detecting incidents and responding to them is difficult.
-Even if your organization has an incident response plan that guides your actions during a cyber incident, it would probably not work exactly as planned right now.
-If you have not already done so make sure everyone in your organization knows who to contact if they suspect a breach or compromise.
+Even if your organization has a cybersecurity incident response plan that guides your actions during a cyber incident, it would probably not work exactly as planned right now.
+If you have not already done so, make sure everyone in your organization knows who to contact if they suspect a breach or compromise.
 Establish criteria for IT to evaluate cyber events vs. incidents and designate a point person on your leadership team to act as the incident response team lead so IT can escalate issues quickly.

 The conditions are set for a significant spike in cybersecurity incidents so it is important to consider these issues, as well as others that are not new but could have amplified impacts on business under the current conditions.
-If you would like more information on these or any other concerns please contact Mike Volk at email@example.com.

 Need more COVID-19 resources?